General Insurance FAQs

-The adjuster we assign to your claim will contact you directly and when applicable, schedule an inspection of the damages.
-Direct contact will usually occur within the next business day.
-When warranted, the adjustor will coordinate an inspection of the damages.
+An adjuster will be assigned to your claim, and they will make direct contact usually within the next business day.
+When warranted, the adjuster will coordinate an inspection of the damages.
 The adjuster will prepare an estimate of the damages, review all investigative material, review the policy coverage, and handle accordingly.
 Certain types of claims do not require direct inspection and will be handled by other methods.

 Your Duties After a Loss: